real-space/AngstromCube/src/README.md

     #include "tools.hxx" // ::foo, ::bar
 We only mention the namespace name when it deviates from the header's file name, e.g. std:: should be mentioned once here.
+*Green function code*

+Compilation

+    green can be compiled for the CPU without CUDA to check its functionality.
+    Run the HAS_NO_CUDA.sh in this folder and activate -DHAS_NO_CUDA in Makefile.
+    Otherwise, green is a CUDA code for NVIDIA GPUs.
+    Please use either the Makefile in this folder or CMake

+Input

+    green expects Hmt.xml, an XML-formatted ASCII file containing the local and non-local parts of the potential operator as exported by write_to_file in include/grid_operators.hxx

+Dependencies

+    green needs the header-only library rapidxml.
+    green can include the header-only library tfQMRgpu.